dskline/dskline-blog/content/posts/2020-06-10-blogging-with-gatsby-lumen-and-netlify-cms-part-2.md

 ```
 ./
+   /* this folder acts as your "CMS" - more on this later */
    content
-      /* this folder acts as your "CMS" - more on this later */
       pages
       posts

    static
       admin
-         /* update this when you're ready to turn on draft editing
+         /* update this file when you're ready to turn on draft editing */
          config.yml

       /* upload your own photo here */